WHAT'S FOR BREAKFAST AT CORNELL?

 Part of an ongoing series on ingredients served at U.S. Colleges and Universities

-The Double Chocolate Chip Muffin at Cornell has 60 grams of Sugar and 750 calories.
+The Red Velvet Cheese Muffin at Cornell has 52 grams of Sugar and 700 calories.

-The Blueberry Muffin at Cornell has 43 grams of Sugar, 620 calories and 7 ingredients banned at Whole Foods.
-(Source for banned ingredients: Amazon Whole Foods Web site 1/24) A tiny portion of the Sugar is naturally-occurring Sugar from the Blueberries.
+The Blueberry Crumb Muffin at Cornell has 43 grams of Sugar, 620 calories and seven ingredients banned at Whole Foods.
+(Source for banned ingredients: Amazon Whole Foods Web site 1/26) A tiny portion of the Sugar is naturally-occurring Sugar from the Blueberries.

 NATURALLY-OCCURING SUGAR vs. ADDED SUGAR: U.S. Food and Beverage labels are now required to break out Added Sugar from Total Sugars, but this is not done in the Cornell nutrition information so it is impossible for a consumer to determine which of the Sugars are Naturally-occurring vs. Added.